W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 #### Why Jekyll?
 Before settling on my choice, I reviewed other static site generators such as Gatsby, Hugo and many others but what attracted me to Jekyll was it's sheer simplicity and it was well maintained and well documented.

 The other thing that caught my attention was that, I could have my site up and running in a matter of seconds.
-The prerequisites are minimal (especially if you own a Mac) and being to host your website for free on Github Pages was very appealing.
+The prerequisites are minimal (especially if you own a Mac) and being able to host your website for free on [Github Pages](https://pages.github.com/) was very appealing.
+There was also an additional bonus of being able to serve it via [Cloudflare](https://www.cloudflare.com/en-au/).

 From a design side I was able to theme it with one of many gem based themes thus keeping it minimal with only the features I required.
 Following on from this I could choose to customise and style to my liking.